COVID-19: Coronavirus - Government Support for Companies

 The Dutch Government announced to support companies during the COVID-19 crisis.
 Please read below a list of measures the government is offering for employers and self-employed persons [ZZP-er].

-- NOW: A new temporary measure Employment Bridging Emergency Fund NOW (Noodfonds Overbrugging Werkgelegenheid) is set in place to provide financial support for employers to help pay their employees’ wages.
+- NOW: A temporary measure Employment Bridging Emergency Fund NOW (Noodfonds Overbrugging Werkgelegenheid) is set in place to provide financial support for employers to help pay their employees’ wages.
+From March until September 2020, NOW1 en NOW2 were applicable.
+Per October 1, 2020, NOW3 is set in place.
 Read the article on COVID-19: Coronavirus – Emergency Fund NOW

 - Tax: All companies including Self-employed persons [ZZP-er] can request now to the Tax authorities special deferral of payment in regard to income tax, corporate tax, sales tax and loan/wage tax.
 Please find the link to the Tax Authority website – information only available in Dutch.